cy6581/photorack-rails/README.md

 # One Month Rails

-This is the pint sample app for One Month Rails.
-It's called pint because we all could do with a pint from time to time :).
+This is the photorack sample app for One Month Rails.

+Runs on Bootstrap 3, so you may notice that the form styling is different.

 by YCY

-[blah blah blah]